 In a ruling that’s sure to have significant implications for Owners Corporations in NSW and may have a precedent effect throughout Australia, the NSW Appeals Court recently determined that an Owners Corporation is only required to maintain and repair common property not modernise or upgrade the shared space when new technology and infrastructure becomes available.

-Strata scheme members are welcome to urge their Executive Committee to implement changes that enhance the property, however as a result of the ruling; these suggestions can now be legally rejected.
+Strata scheme members are welcome to urge their Strata Committee to implement changes that enhance the property, however as a result of the ruling; these suggestions can now be legally rejected.

 This latest decision is the end to a dispute that started in 2006 when an owner of a fast food restaurant in the Hunter Connection, a commercial strata property under Wynyard Station, sub-divided his lot with the purpose of opening three hot food outlets.
 The City of Sydney Council granted the subdivision request with the condition that each lot would be appropriately ventilated to extract cooking fumes.